numza/numza/README.md

 - 👋 Hi, I’m @senele
-- 👀 I’m interested in web development and system development
+- 👀 I’m interested in software development and system development
-- 🌱 I’m currently learning nodejs, vuejs, reactjs and .Net
+- 🌱 I’m currently learning nodejs, vuejs, reactjs and angular
 - 💞️ I’m looking to collaborate on an project
 - 📫 How to reach me: snlcebekhulusanele@gmail.com